|Account Type||Account Level|

 - Roles Attribute: When you click this option, Roles Attribute field appears.
 Enter the SAML Attribute Name that is sent by the IdP as part of the assertion.
-For details, see Set Up Optional SAML features.
+For details, see Set SAML for Single Sign-On.

 - On Demand Provisioning.
 Select this option to have Sumo Logic automatically create accounts when a user first logs on.
-For more information, see Set Up Optional SAML features.
+For more information, see Set Up SAML for Single Sign-on.